DhruvalBhinsara1/BandhuConnect_Plus/docs/setup/ADMIN_SETUP_INSTRUCTIONS.md

     updated_at
 ) VALUES (
     'USER_ID_FROM_PREVIOUS_QUERY',
-    'Dhruval Bhinsara',
-    '9913238080',
+    'Your Admin Name',
+    'Your Phone Number',
     'admin',
     ARRAY['administration', 'management', 'coordination'],
     now()
 );
 ```

-### Step 3: Test Admin Login
+### Step 3: Test Admin Access

-1. Go to your admin dashboard at `http://localhost:3000`
-2. Click **"Admin Login"**
-3. Enter:
+1. Open the BandhuConnect+ mobile app
+2. Login with:
-   - **Email**: `dhruvalbhinsara460@gmail.com`
+   - **Email**: `your_admin_email@example.com`
    - **Password**: (the password you set in Step 1)

 ### Verification

 After successful login, you should:
-- Be redirected to the dashboard
-- See "Welcome to the BandhuConnect+ Admin Dashboard"
-- Have access to admin features
+- Have access to admin features in the mobile app
+- See admin-specific interface elements
+- Be able to manage users and assignments

 ## Security Notes

 - The admin user will have full access to the system
 - Make sure to use a strong password
 - Consider enabling 2FA in Supabase for additional security
-- The phone number `9913238080` is stored in the profile for contact purposes
+- Store your contact phone number in the profile for administrative purposes